 90 minutes, 1.5-2 km

 The Decolonization Tour highlights site-specific artworks by Indigenous artists and raises questions around issues of place, space and identity.
 Considering how these works address urgent social and political concerns, we’ll discuss ideas of settler colonialism, decolonization, reconciliation, protocol and the history of UBC’s Vancouver campus, which is located on the traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam) people.
+Some of the discussion can be intense.
+Care to create a safe space is a priority.
+Indian Residential School denialism will not be tolerated.

 The tour includes work by: